 A 2009 graduate in Microfinance from Kyambogo University in Uganda- Kampala, Kevin has 6 years job experience in social work with various NGOS in Northern Uganda.
 She has been involved in many humanitarian and social relief projects in Gulu, and has had great success in helping to empower the local community through her work with Volunteer Action Network.
-She has two children, Travis and Daniella, and she loves eating and trying new foods.
+She has two children, Travis and Daniella, and she loves eating and cooking for our volunteers!

 Mirriam Orong, Head Teacher and Program Officer

 Mirriam graduated from Gulu University in 2013, where she studied Information Technology and Computer Science.
 She does an amazing job of handling all three age groups of students enrolled in our Youth Literacy Program- thats almost 70 kids at once!
 When she’s not busy inspiring HCU’s children or working in our office, she is at home with her daughter Christabelle.

 Grace Oruma, Program Coordinator